 anticipation, unsupported, confused, uncertain

-Eg: New to Atlassian, evaluators, or when introducing a new concept, feature, or product
+Examples: New to Atlassian, evaluators, or when introducing a new concept, feature, or product

-In product we use this principle in Information messages, Error messages, and Section messages.
+In product we use this principle in information messages, error messages, and section messages.

 When something requires an action from the user